 12888 SE U.S. Highway 441, Belleview

 Claiming the mantle "America's Largest Flea Market," Sanford's Flea World is a legend among flea enthusiasts.
-This market broke ground with services such as hair stylists, tax preparers, psychics and wedding reception rentals.
-At nearly 1,700 booths, vendors deal in that unusual region between flea market and bargain store with about eight "dollar stores," selling everyday wares like bungee cords, tools and cell phone covers.
-Flea World also has a pet store, plenty of electronics and a "Garage Sale Row."
+This Sanford flea market broke ground with services such as hair stylists, tax preparers, psychics and wedding reception rentals.
+With 1,700 booths, vendors deal in that unusual region between flea market and bargain store with about eight "dollar stores," selling everyday wares like bungee cords, tools, and cell phone covers.
+Flea World also has a pet store, plenty of electronics, and a "Garage Sale Row."
 Want to bring the kids?
 Flea World's "Fun World" features go-karts, bumper cars, miniature golf and other kid-friendly activities.

 Daytona Flea & Farmers Market

 Located at the junction of Highway 92 and Interstate 4, this Friday-Sunday market should be on the list of every sun worshipper and NASCAR fan.
 Not only will you find deals on sunglasses and beachwear, the market's "Speedway" area features souvenirs honoring the legends and heritage of nearby Daytona International Speedway.
 More than 800 vendors spread across the market's 30 acres pitching produce, pickles, antiques and collectibles, tires, spices and rubs, New Age gifts, custom jewelry, Avon products, darts, vacuums, knives, landscape plants and garden supplies.
-After getting a trim at the barber shop, dine in air-conditioned comfort – then get a tattoo (that's here, too).
+After getting a trim at the barbershop, dine in air-conditioned comfort – then get a tattoo (that's here, too).
 Check their calendar – the market hosts monthly car cruise-ins and craft shows.

 Opa-Locka Hialeah Flea Market